bakame-php/stackwatch/README.md

 #### Full report

 If you need access to the complete set of statistical data rather than just average values, use the `Profiler::report` method.
 This method returns a `Report` instance instead of a `Metrics` object.
-The `Report` aggregates detailed `Statistics` for each metric, offering a full performance profile.
+The `Report` aggregates detailed statistics for each metric, offering a full performance profile.
+The `Report` class exposes the same properties as the `Metrics` class but the type differs.
+Each property of the `Report` is a `Statistics` instance.

+The `Statistics` class represents a full statistical summary computed from a set of numeric values.
+It provides key metrics such as minimum, maximum, sum, average, median, variance, standard deviation, and coefficient of variation.
+Each instance is associated with a Unit (e.g., bytes, nanoseconds) to ensure values are consistently interpreted and formatted.

 ```php
 use Bakame\Aide\Profiler\Profiler;